noshen-atashe/hackathon/README.md

 # Overview
 In partnership with Microsoft Azure, we envision an innovative initiative to drive positive change through the creation of an Advanced Biodiversity Monitoring System for National Parks.
 This transformative system revolves around the deployment of a state-of-the-art robot, seamlessly integrated with Azure's cutting-edge photo identification AI and image recognition technologies.
 This solution will empower change by autonomously navigating through national park areas, capturing and analyzing images to meticulously monitor and understand the shifts in biodiversity over time.
 Together, we aim to harness the power of technology to inspire transformative actions and foster a sustainable, data-driven approach to conservation and environmental stewardship.

-## Use case
+### Use case
 The following are some key use cases for the *AI-Powered Biodiversity Monitoring System*

 **1. Large Scale Organizations and Governments: National Park Management** Large-scale organizations and government bodies responsible for managing national parks often face challenges in efficiently monitoring and preserving biodiversity.
 The use of advanced technology can significantly enhance their capabilities.
+This is the main use case we are considering for the architecture diagram and implementation

 **Objective:** Real-time Biodiversity Monitoring and Conservation